 The first-year placement will be based in East District (likely based from the Thetford Office) or South District (likely based from Queen’s House in the New Forest).
 This placement will focus on learning about the different functional departments (e.g. operations, planning, environment, recreation) and will give experience of operational delivery.
 In the second-year placement, you will join the National Operations Team and have the opportunity to develop policy, scope new projects, and support delivery of nation-wide programmes.

 For your first move, you will be expected to find accommodation and move your belongings at your own expense.
 However, if you have particular trouble finding suitable accommodation which can be the case in more rural and remote areas, we will try to provide local knowledge/support to help source suitable rental accommodation.

 For any subsequent move required for work, you will be supported by Forestry England.

 Although Graduates are required to be flexible, if you have a disability, health condition and/or caring responsibilities, reasonable adjustments will be made to accommodate these.

 Please get in touch at email@example.com if you want to ask anything further on this.

 Training and Development

 You will be supported from the day you start the programme with an induction period which will help you find your feet.
-You will also be given a senior mentor and have access to a variety of personal development opportunities.
+Alongside support from your line manager, you will have access to senior managers across the organisation who can act as mentors.

 • Project Management Training and Exam (Accredited Project Manager APM)